 To inform this work, Volteface has assembled strategic partnerships with the leading experts in hemp regulation and extraction:

 - Gary Grant: Vice-Chairman of the Institute of Licensing and barrister at Francis Taylor Building

 - Robert Jappie: Specialist in Cannabis Law & Regulation and Partner at Ince

-- Dr Henry Fisher: Chief Scientific Advisor at Hanway Associates
+- Dr Henry Fisher: Chief Scientific Officer at Hanway Associates

 Volteface is committed to drawing on the experiences of British hemp farmers and this is a call for stakeholders to join the campaign’s coalition.

 Liz McCulloch, Director of Policy at Volteface, said: “ With the UK on the brink of deep recession , Volteface will be presenting the government with a primed policy solution that will drive up economic growth and jobs and support green recovery.”

 For more information about how to support Pleasant Lands, please get in touch at email@example.com